mideind/Yfirlestur/README.md

 ## HTTPS API

-Yfirlestur.is provides an HTTPS application programming interface (API) to perform spelling and grammar checking.
-The API is based on HTTPS GET/POST and JSON.
+In addition to its graphical web front-end, Yfirlestur.is exposes a public HTTPS/JSON application programming interface (API) to perform spelling and grammar checking.

 This API can for example by accessed by `curl` as follows: